 District inquiries

 Much of the Waitangi Tribunal’s focus over the past two decades has been on completing the district inquiry programme.
 The programme is designed to hear the range of claims (mostly historical) brought by Māori from particular areas in a single inquiry.
 There are 37 inquiry districts in total.
-The Tribunal has now completed its inquiry into majority of districts.
-Some districts, however, have not had an inquiry due to the claimants choosing to negotiate a Treaty settlement directly with the Crown.
-The progress of district inquiries can be seen in this map.
+These can be seen in the map below.

 - All issues are researched